ryan-charette/letterboxd-distribution-designer/README.md

 # Letterboxd Distribution Designer

-Design your perfect Letterboxd ratings chart.

-Letterboxd Distribution Designer is a small interactive web app for shaping a movie-rating distribution.
-Start with a preset curve, drag the points until the shape feels right, then see how that curve translates into a Letterboxd-style ratings bar chart.

-It is built for people who are just a little too obsessed with having a beautiful ratings spread.
+Design a target Letterboxd rating curve, upload a Letterboxd CSV export, compare films head-to-head, and export updated ratings based on the resulting Elo order.

+The app combines two workflows:

+- A curve designer for shaping the rating distribution you want
+- An adaptive Elo sorter for deciding which films belong in each rating band

+Everything runs in the browser.
+Uploaded CSV data is parsed locally and session state is saved in local storage.

 > This project is independently made and is not affiliated with Letterboxd.

 ## Features

-- Drag points to reshape the rating curve
+- Drag curve control points to design a target ratings distribution
-- Move peaks left and right to shift the mode of the distribution
-- Soft-selection moves nearby points with the selected point
-- Automatic handle rebalancing prevents jagged, bunched-up curves
-- Toggle half-star ratings on or off
-- Enter the number of movies and see expected counts per rating
-- Letterboxd-inspired dark UI with green star accents
-- Presets for normal, skewed, and bimodal distributions
+- Use normal, left-skewed, right-skewed, and bimodal presets
+- Toggle whole-star or half-star rating bins
+- Preview how the curve maps to rating quotas
+- Upload Letterboxd `watched.csv`, `ratings.csv`, or `diary.csv`
+- Optionally seed Elo from imported ratings when the CSV includes ratings
+- Pick preferred films in head-to-head comparisons
+- Prioritize comparisons near rating cut lines and under-tested films
+- Track match count, coverage, and rating-boundary clarity
+- Export a CSV with rank, assigned rating, Elo, matches, wins, losses, imported rating, and Letterboxd URI

 ## Demo

 ![Letterboxd Distribution Designer demo](./public/demo.gif)

-## Getting started
+## Getting Started

 ### Prerequisites

 - Node.js 18+
-- npm, pnpm, yarn, or bun
+- npm

 ### Install